nouniiefhizuf/Flash-attention-with-triton/README.md

 Implements the Flash Attention 2 algorithm, based on the code published by OpenAI's team at [Fused Attention](https://triton-lang.org/main/getting-started/tutorials/06-fused-attention.html)

-It also includes some cuda examples as shown in the video.

 Install the requirements at `triton/requirements.txt` to launch the Python file.
 Adjust the `BATCH_SIZE`, `NUM_HEADS`, `SEQ_LEN`, `HEAD_DIM` to make sure your computer doesn't explode.